 There are numerous communities and organizations in the Turrialba area in need of assistance; therefore, service projects are plentiful.
 We develop our projects with local community leaders and prepare the logistics of the work before the group arrives.

-We work side-by-side our community partners to complete our service projects.
+We work side-by-side with our community partners to complete our service projects.
 The service projects chosen are based on a combination of the needs in the community combined with each student group’s budget and/or donation that they contribute to the project.
 Our program manager will work closely with the host educator during the pre-planning process of the trip in order to select a project that best suits the participating student group.

-Our Service Partners are community-based and typically involve local schools, kindergartens, community centers, parks, plazas, municipalities, churches and local farms.
+Our Service Partners are community-based and typically involve local schools, kindergartens, community centers, parks, plazas, municipalities, churches, and local farms.
 Because we work with a variety of different Community Service Partners, we are able to customize your service work according to the topic and skills your student group brings such as:

 - Tropical agriculture – supporting small local organic farmers